kevinhoxhaa/quizzz/docs/manual_testing_guide.md

 ### Ranking screen
 - See the number of the last question (10)
 - See the red/green/grey circles, corresponding to each of the questions in the game
-- See a timer that is counting down until the time when the user is redirected to the next question
+- See a timer that is counting down to zero, after which the user will be redirected to the next question
 - See the users in the game with their corresponding scores, ordered by scores
 - See the top 3 users on a podium
 - Have their own username and score highlighted below the ranking table
+- Be able to leave the game, after confirming that's what they want to do

 ### Multiplayer results screen
 - See the number of the last question (20)
 - See the red/green circles, corresponding to each of the questions in the game
-- See a timer that is counting down the time when the user is able to sign up for a rematch
+- See a timer that is counting down to zero, after which the user is unable to sign up for a rematch
 - See the users in the game with their corresponding scores, ordered by scores
 - See the top 3 users on a podium
 - Have their own username and score highlighted below the ranking table